jan2nov/integration-prototype/sip/redis-cluster/README.md

     make build

-And to run the container use:
+To run the container use:

     make run

-    # and top stop the container run
+To stop the container run

     make stop

 To connect to your cluster you can use the redis-cli tool:

     redis-cli -c -p 7000

     execute commands such as

     SET mykey HELLO
     SET foo bar
     GET mykey